OGResearch-Workshops/banco-central-do-brasil---iris/setup.md

-When you need to update the local clone of either repository (the Iris Toolbox, or the workshop files) from GitHub, you just issue one simple command executed from within Matlab, and that's it.
+When you need to update the local clone of either repository (the Iris Toolbox, or the workshop files) from GitHub, you just issue one simple command executed from within your command line or from within Matlab, and that's it.
 No manual download, unzipping, deleting etc. needed.

+You can alternatively use one of the many graphical user interfaces available for Git repositories (including a basic one directly in Matlab).
+We will go over this at the benning of the workshop.

+#### Updating local repo from command line (PowerShell, Terminal, ...)

 ```
 >> cd C:\Users\Marcos\wokshop-2022\iris-toolbox